 Rules of Competition

 Boston Road Runners events are organized and directed under USA Track & Field (“USATF”) rules and regulations.
-Entrants must also comply with the City of Boston and State of Massachusetts Department of Conservation and Recreation and BRR rules and regulations.
+Entrants must also comply with the City of Boston and the State of Massachusetts Department of Conservation and Recreation and BRR rules and regulations.

 Event Officials: All participants must follow the instructions of event officials (BRR staff and volunteers).
 For participants’ safety, no skates, strollers (including running strollers), or animals are permitted.
 Costumes covering the face, or any non-formfitting bulky outfit extending beyond the perimeter of the body, are not permitted.

 BRR reserves the right to change the details of the event, including delaying, canceling, or suspending the race due to inclement weather or other potential safety risks.
 Participants must retire at once from the race if ordered to do so by event officials, medical staff, or any governmental authority, including firefighters and police officers.

 Sportsmanship: Any participant who conducts him- or herself in an unsportsmanlike manner or who is offensive in action or language to event officials, other participants, volunteers, or spectators may be disqualified.
 Protests concerning the conduct of participants will be accepted for up to 24 hours after the posting of results by contacting an event official or sending an email to

 Event Application: All participants must provide accurate information, including age, gender, and emergency contact information when filling out the event application.
 A participant may not change or add a team affiliation after an event has started.